timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 This is a more complex query which uses PostgreSQL Common Table Expressions (CTE) to first create a sub-table of the data from the past day, called `one_day`.
-Then you use the hyperfunction time_bucket to create 30-minute buckets of our data and use the [percentile_agg hyperfunction](https://docs.timescale.com/timescaledb/latest/how-to-guides/hyperfunctions/percentile-approx/approximate-percentile/#running-an-approximate-percentage-query) to find the mean and median prices for each interval period.
+Then you use the hyperfunction time_bucket to create 30-minute buckets of our data and use the [percentile_agg hyperfunction][percentile-agg] to find the mean and median prices for each interval period.
 Finally, you JOIN on the `assets` table to get the name of the specific NFT in order to return it along with the mean and median price for each time interval.